vuestorefront/vue-storefront/packages/core/docs/composables/composition-api.md

 }
 ```

-After we returned reactive properties from the `setup`, they become available in Vue component options (such as `data` or `methods`) and in component template. `refs` returned from setup are automatically unwrapped - this means you don't need to use `.value` anymore:
+After we returned reactive properties from the `setup`, they become available in Vue component options (such as `data` or `methods`) and in component template. `refs` returned from setup are automatically unwrapped - this means you don't access the `.value` anymore:

 ```html
 <template>